cha87de/clouds-exercises/ex-6/lesson-swarm.md

 ## Task: Setup Docker Swarm

-Deploy three virtual machines with docker installed on bwcloud.
-We can use the terraform bundle for this purpose.
+Deploy three virtual machines with docker installed on OpenStack.
+We can use the terraform bundle "terraform-dockernodes.zip" to automatise this process.

 Log in to the three VMs via SSH.
 Validate that Docker is running (e.g. via `docker ps -a`).
 Docker Swarm is inactive, validate output of `docker info` and search for line `Swarm: inactive`.

 Lets take dockernode1 as swarm manager.
 Log in to dockernode1, look up the private IP address of this VM (`$PRIV_IP_DOCKERNODE1`), then run `docker swarm init --advertise-addr $PRIV_IP_DOCKERNODE1`.
 The output of this command returns:

 ```